 And yet according to consumer group Which? some of the washing machines they test are so poor at performing their basic function that they specifically warn us not to buy them.
 Which?
 Best Buy awards are long established for many products, but they’ve sadly found a need for Don’t Buy awards too.
 The worst example I’ve seen is where they awarded one washing machine a remarkably low 25% and said –

-“It’s the worst machine we’ve seen in years.
+It’s the worst machine we’ve seen in years.
 It does a terrible job of cleaning cottons and the rinse is so awful you may find traces of detergent on your clothes afterwards

 They also recently similarly dismissed another with only 30% marks (Best Buy’s typically get over 80%) saying –

-“The main cotton program removes around 30% less soiling than an equivalent Best Buy machine and the rinse is so poor…”
+The main cotton program removes around 30% less soiling than an equivalent Best Buy machine and the rinse is so poor…

 Do some research

 If a product can’t do that then anyone dissatisfied with one should be entitled to their money back.
 It’s like buying a radio that can’t tune into radio stations properly, or an umbrella that can’t keep the rain off us.
-Needless to say, if you don’t want to buy something which independent experts have warned us not to buy – and that goes for all products and services – consider becoming a Which? member.
+Needless to say, if you don’t want to buy something which independent experts have warned us not to buy – and that goes for all products and services – consider taking up a Which? trial offer.